 The BLF looks after anyone affected by a lung condition.
 The BLF gives people living with a lung condition hope, help and a voice through research, support, and campaigning.

 “What the Taskforce does is bring together all these organisations who each individually have been trying to make a difference, bringing them all together so we can speak with one voice and really make an impact.”
-Alison Cook, Director of Policy and Communications, British Lung Foundation
+Alison Cook, Director of External Affairs, British Lung Foundation

 British Geriatrics Society